sharavsambuu/learning-drl/README.md

 # Other things I will learn in the near future

-    - PPO's role in LLM alignments
+    - Align some small LLMs to some preference texts using PPO
-    - Try to build mini reasoner, using GRPO of DeepSeek R1
+    - Try to build minimum viable reasoner, using GRPO of DeepSeek R1

 # Algo names and intuition table